7 Predictors of Long-Term Relationship Success

 After answering for yourself, next ask your partner to rank, or on your own put down how you think your partner would prioritize.
 The more “must-must” and “must-should” combinations between you and your partner, the greater the possibility of an intimate relationship.
 Since relationships are not static, a couple may evolve in the dimensions of intimacy.
 Understanding one another’s priorities, and connecting in ways that are important to both partners help ensure long-term relational success.

-3. What Type of Person Shows Up Within You in this Relationship?
+3. What Type of Person Shows Up Within You in This Relationship?

 Consider the friends in your life.
 Do different friends bring out different sides of you?
 Maybe you’re more reserved with one and more rambunctious with another.
 Perhaps you’re patient with some and quarrel with others.
-A friend may trigger your higher or lower tendencies.

 Just as a friend can elicit a particular side of you, so does your partner.
 Consider the following questions: Does my better self show up when I’m with my partner?
 Does my worse self show up when I’m with my partner?
 Perhaps it’s a combination of both?
 If so, what situations tend to bring out a particular side of me?
 Fundamentally, do I like myself in this relationship?